Updated 17th November 2022

 What’s happening to energy prices

-Remember, the price cap is misnamed, it’s actually a cap on unit rates and standing charges, so if you use more you will pay more.
-It’s also important to remember that the £1971 figure is a UK average, it’s likely those of us living in Scotland are using at least 20% more than the UK average.
+Remember, the price cap is misnamed, it’s actually a cap on unit rates and standing charges so if you use more energy you will pay more.
+It’s also important to remember that the £2500 figure is a UK average, it’s likely those of us living in Scotland are using around 20% more than the UK average.

-Usually, one of the easiest steps to take to reduce energy bills was to switch energy supplier, however there are currently no cheap energy tariffs available below the price cap level.
+Usually, one of the easiest steps to take to reduce energy bills was to switch energy supplier, however there are currently no cheap energy tariffs available below the energy price guarantee level.

 Unlike in previous years, there is no longer much of a financial incentive to choose a direct debit, which, historically was the cheapest way to pay.
 Tariffs vary slightly between Direct debit, Prepayment & paying on receipt of bill however there’s not much difference between them that this should be the deciding factor.